💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Grammar Injections

 In order to preserve vscode intellisense capabilities the below languages have Liquid grammars injected into them.
-The grammar injection will allow Liquid code to be highlighted and treated like the syntax exists as part of the language/s.
+The grammar injection will allow Liquid code to be highlighted and treated like the syntax exists as if it were part of the language.

 When these languages contain Liquid syntax, vscode might complain about invalid code.
-You should consider disabling validations on these languages when they contain Liquid.
-Please be aware that in situations where you leverage linters or third party tools that Liquid code will typically be interpreted as invalid.
+You should consider disabling validations when they contain Liquid.
+Please be aware that in situations where you leverage linters or third party tools, Liquid syntaxes will typically be interpreted as invalid.
 It is up to you to take the necessary steps to disable and prevent such issues from becoming problematic to your development experience.

 {